Southwest Airlines' New Baggage Fee & Policy

-Let’s dive into the details of these changes, who’s impacted, and how Southwest is still offering perks to loyal customers despite the revisions.
+Let’s dive into the details of these changes, who’s impacted, and how the airline is still offering perks to loyal customers despite the revisions.

 What’s Changed with Southwest’s Baggage Policy?